Theory of intermolecular exchange in coupled spin-1/2 nanographenes: Numerical results

 \subsection{AF phenalenyl dimers}

 We now consider the two phenalenyl-diradicals I and II shown in Fig.~\ref{fig:structures}.
 Both are dimers made of two small $S=1/2$ triangulenes.
 The lattice imbalance of these phenalenyl dimers is $|N_A-N_B|=0$.
 Thus the GS is expected to be a spin singlet ($S=0$), anticipating an AF coupling between the two spin-1/2 phenalenyl units.
-The main difference between these two structures should be related to the smaller intermolecular hybridization of structure II, reflected in the single-particle spectrum (see Eq.~\ref{eq:deltasp}).
+The main difference between these two structures should be related to the smaller intermolecular hybridization of structure II, reflected in the single-particle spectrum [see Eq.~(\ref{eq:deltasp})].

-We start the discussion with CAS(2,2), the minimal Hilbert space, that includes only two electrons in two zero modes.
-We obtain our results numerically, and compare with the analytical results obtained in Sec.~\ref{sub:kin_exch}.
+We start the discussion with CAS(2,2), the minimal Hilbert space, that includes only two electrons in two ZMs.
+We obtain our results numerically and compare with the analytical results obtained in Sec.~\ref{sub:kin_exch}.

 For all values of $U$, the ground state is a singlet and the first excited state is a triplet.
-In the following we focus on the their energy difference:
+In the following we focus on their energy difference:

 as a function of $U/t$.
 This quantity is important because it can be measured using inelastic electron tunneling spectroscopy (IETS)~\cite{li2020,mishra2020,ortiz20,mishra21a,mishra21b,hieulle2021,cheng22,de2022}.
-In Fig.~\ref{fig:minidimer_exch}a we show $\Delta_{ST}$ for the direct phenalenyl dimer (structure I) for three different values of $t_3$.
+In Fig.~\ref{fig:minidimer_exch}(a) we show $\Delta_{\rm ST}$ for the direct phenalenyl dimer (structure I) for three different values of $t_3$.
 From comparison of tight-binding and first-principles calculations~\cite{ortiz22} for triangulene crystals we believe $t_3\simeq 0.1 t$ is a good estimate.
 The values of $U/t$ that provide good agreement between the predictions of the Hubbard model for NGs and IETS experiments are in the range of $1.5<U/t<2$ but this is to be taken as a rough estimate.